 - Want to bring your four-legged friend with you?
-No problem, we are among the few companies that can accommodate (at a small extra charge) your dog(s) on the Camino – and they will get their own pilgrim certificate!
+No problem, we are among the few companies that can accommodate (at a small extra charge) dog-friendly holidays on the Camino – and they will get their own Compostela Certificate!

 - Church of San Juan of Portomarín – an unusual Late Romanesque temple